-This indicator is used to characterize the arrangement of aquatic plant beds across the area of interest (i.e., Lake Tahoe's nearshore, including marinas and major stream mouths).
+This indicator is used to characterize the arrangement of aquatic plant beds across the area of interest (i.e., Lake Tahoe's open-water nearshore, marinas, embayments, and major tributaries).
 These data show where aquatic plant beds are in space and time, how many plant beds there are per unit of area, and how sparsely or densely distributed they are from each other (average distance).
 Typically, these data are depicted for a point in time graphically, usually on a map, and are a byproduct of collecting extent or presence/absence data.
-When this indicator is collected over time, a time series of aquatic plant bed spatial distribution can be geographically represented for comparison for each time period the indicator is measured.
+When this indicator is collected over time, a time series of aquatic plant bed spatial distribution can be geographically represented for comparison for each time the indicator is measured.